../

 notGateImpl x = nandGate x x

-Submit this implementation to the compiler:
+Submit the implementation to the compiler:

 notGate :: SBit a -> SBit (Not a)